 Jonathan Chu, Emily Katz and Nathan Lee | March 2020

 CivicPulse asks local officials about their response to the COVID-19 epidemic, how they are learning about the crisis, and what they wish the state and federal governments knew.

 How Would Gun Laws Change If Local Governments Took Charge?

 Emily Katz and Nathan Lee | January 2020

 This CivicPulse report investigates the possibility of gun control on a local level, analyzing local policymakers responses to questions about gun ownership.

-Jonathan Chu and Emily Katz
+Jonathan Chu and Emily Katz | July 2019

 This CivicPulse report provides analysis on their March 2019 survey about the budgetary concerns facing local governments.
 Take a look to see who thinks that the budget is a pressing issue and what solutions might help.